 Also if you have installed any Antivirus / System protection Application Disable the same and try to connect to the network and internet, Check connected without any Error?
-If still need help fallow next instruction.
+If still need help follow the next instructions.

 Update Network Adapter Driver

-To update Network Adapter Driver open device manger by right click on start menu and select device manager, Then expand Network Adapters.
-Here Right-click the wireless or Ethernet network adapter, and choose Update driver software, select search Automatically for updated driver software as shown below image and follow on screen instructions, Windows check for the latest available driver if found then it will install for you.
+To update Network Adapter Driver open the device manager by right click on the start menu and select device manager, Then expand Network Adapters.
+Here Right-click the wireless or Ethernet network adapter, and choose Update driver software, select Search Automatically for updated driver software as shown below image and follow on-screen instructions, Windows check for the latest available driver if found then it will install for you.

 Reinstall Network Adapter

-If while update windows show already latest updated driver installed, Then Reinstall the Network Adapter is good option to update network adapter to latest version.
-For this fist visit device manufacturer website and download the latest available driver for the network adapter.
+If while update windows show already latest updated driver installed, Then Reinstall the Network Adapter is good option to update the network adapter to the latest version.
+For this first visit the device manufacturer’s website and download the latest available driver for the network adapter.

-Now open Device manager -> expend network adapters -> Right click on the wireless or Ethernet network adapter, and choose Uninstall device > Delete the driver software for this device check box > Uninstall.
+Now open Device manager -> expand network adapters -> Right-click on the wireless or Ethernet network adapter, and choose Uninstall device > Delete the driver software for this device check box > Uninstall.

 Now Restart windows this will automatically install the basic network adapter driver for you.
 Again you need to update the current driver from Device manager -> expend network adapter -> right click on the wireless or Ethernet network adapter, and choose update driver.
-On next screen Select browse my computer for device software and select the driver path which you downloaded from the manufacturer website.
-Click next and follow on screen instruction to install the driver.
+On the next screen, Select browse my computer for device software and select the driver path which you downloaded from the manufacturer website.
+Click next and follow on-screen instructions to install the driver.
 Restart windows and check Network and internet connection issue solved.